forta-network/starter-kits/scam-detector-py/README.md

   </tr>
   <tr>
     <td>base_bot_alert_ids</td>
-    <td>When the label is emitted via passthrough, ML, similar contract, or an association alert, this field will contain the alert ids of the base bot alerts utilized to derive the label.</td>
+    <td>When the label is emitted via passthrough, ML, or an association alert, this field will contain the alert ids of the base bot alerts utilized to derive the label.</td>
   </tr>
   <tr>
     <td>base_bot_alert_hashes</td>
-    <td>When the label is emitted via passthrough, ML, similar contract, or an association alert, this field will contain the alert hashes of the base bot alerts utilized to derive the label.</td>
+    <td>When the label is emitted via passthrough, ML, or an association alert, this field will contain the alert hashes of the base bot alerts utilized to derive the label.</td>
   </tr>
   <tr>
     <td>deployer_info</td>